Salvador Sánchez Cerén

-Salvador Sánchez Cerén (/es/; born 18 June 1944), also known by his nom de guerre Leonel González, is a Salvadoran former politician, guerrilla commander, and school teacher who served as the 80th president of El Salvador from 2014 to 2019.
+Salvador Sánchez Cerén (/es/; born 18 June 1944), also known by his nom de guerre Leonel González, is a Salvadoran former politician, guerrilla commander, and school teacher who served as the 42nd president of El Salvador from 2014 to 2019.
 He took office on 1 June 2014, after winning the 2014 presidential election as the candidate of the left-wing Farabundo Martí National Liberation Front (FMLN).
 He previously served as the 49th vice president under Mauricio Funes from 2009 to 2014.
-He was also an FMLN guerrilla leader during the Salvadoran Civil War and is the first former rebel to serve as El Salvador's president.
+He was also an FMLN guerrilla leader during the Salvadoran Civil War and is the first former rebel to serve as El Salvador's president..

+As President, he oversaw a ban on metal mining for environmental reasons, switching diplomatic relations from Taiwan to China, and a partial abortion legalization, but also a high homicide rate, for which he was heavily criticized.
+He left office deeply unpopular, with his approval rating dropping from 37% in 2015 to 22% by 2018.
+On June 1, 2019, he was replaced by Nayib Bukele.
+He has since moved to Nicaragua with his family, with an arrest warrant from Salvadoran authorities for illicit enrichment, embezzlement, and money laundering.

 Early life

-Salvador Sánchez Cerén was born in Quezaltepeque, El Salvador on 18 June 1944.
+Salvador Sánchez Cerén was born in Quezaltepeque, El Salvador, on 18 June 1944.
 His father was Antoino Alfonso Sánchez, a carpenter and artisan, and his mother was Dolores Hernández, a food vendor.
 Sánchez Cerén was one of twelve children.
 His surnames were erroneously registered as "Sánchez Cerén" rather than "Sánchez Hernández" using his maternal grandmother's surname rather than his mother's as per Spanish naming customs.
 The error was never corrected.

 In Sánchez Cerén's youth, he attended the José Dolores Larreynaga Schooling Center for his primary and secondary education.
 Beginning at the age of 16, he attended the Alberto Masferrer Superior Normal School and studied to become a public school teacher; he graduated in 1963.
 Sánchez Cerén taught at three schools in La Libertad Department: the Mixed Rural School in Huizúcar from 1963 to 1964, the Mixed Rural School in San Matías from 1964 to 1966, and the Mixed Urban School in Quezaltepeque from 1966 to 1979.
 In December 1965, he joined the National Association of Salvadoran Educators (ANDES 21 de Junio), the country's first teachers' union.

 Salvadoran Civil War

 In 1972, Sánchez Cerén joined the Farabundo Martí Popular Liberation Forces (FPL) militant organization.
-In 1980, following the start of the Salvadoran Civil War in 1979, Sánchez Cerén adopted the pseudonym Commander Leonel González, as he was also appointed to the position of "comandante" or commander.
+In 1980, following the start of the Salvadoran Civil War in 1979, Sánchez Cerén adopted the pseudonym Commander Leonel González, as he was also appointed to the position of comandante or commander.

 In 1983, Sánchez Cerén became the leader of the Farabundo Martí Popular Liberation Forces after its previous leader, Cayetano Carpio, committed suicide in Managua, Nicaragua.
 Sánchez Cerén also became one of the members of the FMLN General Command.